 He's also never practiced witchcraft, committed barratry, or had carnal knowledge of an animal.
 Truly, a virtuous man.

 No Loves Intersect: Largely played straight, especially in the Tamuli.
-Heavily averted, though, in the last book of the Elenium when Berit falls head over heels for Ehlana.
-It leads to an undercurrent of extended tension between he and Sparhawk.
+Averted, though, in the last book of the Elenium when Berit falls head over heels for Ehlana.
+It leads to an undercurrent of extended tension between him and Sparhawk.
 Fortunately Sparhawk is able to defuse it.

 She's not the only one.
 Flute/Aphrael, Emperor Sarabian, and to an extent Bhelliom itself all qualify.
 Cyrgon's an interesting case, because his stupidity is genuine but a conscious choice stemming from his role as a god of unchanging militarism and tyranny; when push comes to shove, he can learn if he has to.